XMPro/Blueprints-Accelerators-Patterns/Accelerators/Energy - Gas Turbine Health/README.md

 	* Save the Application
 	* Publish the application
-	* Ensure there is data in the applciation by checking each graph, status and gauge.
+	* Ensure there is data in the application by checking each graph, status and gauge.

 ## Contributing